By Molly Patrick

 The food that you choose to eat is a highly personal and emotional thing and there’s no right or wrong way to do it.
 The most important thing is that it feels right to you and that you feel supported by your diet.

 If you’re ready to start dabbling with the Whole Food Plant Based diet or you’re finally ready to go all in, stand up and give me a virtual fist pump and a HELL YES.
-Then go sign up here for my next plant based workshop and Q+A session (replay available).
+Then go sign up here for our plant fueled meal plans.

 Onward through the fuckery, which has gone from a two parter to an ongoing fuckery about certain ingredients that aren’t incorporated into the diet as much as they should be.